-Online retailers in particular need to be visible with their offers not only on Google, but especially on the major marketplaces such as
+Online retailers, in particular, need to be visible with their offers not only on Google but especially on the major marketplaces such as

-However, ranking factors or search algorithms at the marketplaces differ from those at Google, i.e. there are other adjusting screws you have to turn as an SEO in order to advance to the top rankings.
+However, ranking factors or search algorithms at the marketplaces differ from those at Google, i.e. there are other adjusting screws you have to turn as an SEO to advance to the top rankings.